macOS desktop · Web app · Markdown · Export anytime

 Three things.
 Done exceptionally.

-Every decision inside Slate is in service of one of these.
+Every decision inside Stack Slate is in service of one of these.
 If it isn't, we don't ship it.

 Capture in a keystroke.